troperville

 "YES!
 The gymnasium wherein our elite guard ponies hone their abilities!
 That is, of course, the building that we knew we were visiting when we came in through the roof.
 It is exactly the building which we were entirely meaning to visit, and certainly not one that we chose at random!"

-• It Amused Me: Luna's motivation for challenging Twilight to a no-holds-barred beatdown that will probably leave her seriously injured boils down to "it beats making awkward small talk".
+• It Amused Me: Luna's motivation for challenging Twilight to a duel boils down to "it beats making awkward small talk".

-• Just Toying with Them: Luna, to Twilight during the first part of the fight.
+• Just Toying with Them: Luna does not take Twilight seriously in the first part of their duel.
 When Twilight realizes this, she's not pleased.

 • Living Shadow: Luna has one and she can use it to strangle ponies.

-• Lovable Nerd: Bronze Bell, who's quickly smitten by the equally Adorkable Twilight Sparkle.
+• Lovable Nerd: Bronze Bell is a history nerd, who's quickly smitten by the equally endearing Twilight Sparkle.
 A shame they both have No Social Skills.

 • Macguffin: There are three artifacts maintaining the seal of the Sealed Evil in a Can.
 Luna implies that trying to use them to release the monster and control it is doable, but would be a Very Bad Thing.

-• Malevolent Architecture: The underwater temple.
-In spades.
+• Malevolent Architecture: The underwater temple will try to kil anyone who enters it.
 Of course, it was designed that way intentionally.

 "We would have you know that they were not associated with the moon before we started using them as identities in ages past.
 We are hardly to blame for ponies leaping upon such associations at the merest whiff of deific power," said Luna.
 "Honestly, we move ONE MOUNTAIN..."